Stay connected with these Black Friday deals on the best Wi-Fi boosters and range extenders

 Whether you call them Wi-Fi boosters, range extenders or Wi-Fi repeaters, these are just some of the little marvels that can keep your top-of-the-range PC or laptop online all day.
 No matter how far away from the router you are, you can quickly and easily use them to wave goodbye to weak Wi-Fi, low signal strength and the internet dead zones that plague your home.

 With the advent of home working, simple and affordable devices such as a Wi-Fi extender can really help to improve workflow and productivity, free from signal issues.
-That means keeping things like the all-important home office laptop, streaming media players and wireless printers online when you need them.
+That means keeping things like the all-important home office laptop, streaming media players and wireless printers online when needed.
 This tech can really help you get the most out of your broadband internet connection.
 But how do they achieve this seemingly impossible feat?

 Best Wi-Fi boosters and range extenders of 2024